aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-gradient-addition/vertical/_index.md

 Before we dive into the code, make sure you have the following:

 - A working Java development environment (JDK 8 or newer).
 - Aspose.Page for Java library.
-You can download it from [here](https://releases.aspose.com/page/java/).
+You can download it from [Aspose.Page for Java download page](https://releases.aspose.com/page/java/).
 - A basic understanding of Java programming concepts.

 ## Import Packages